Graeme22/DistillableVisionTransformer/README.md

-# Vision Transformer Pytorch with Distillation
+# PyTorch Vision Transformers with Distillation
 Based on the paper "[Training data-efficient image transformers & distillation through attention](https://arxiv.org/pdf/2012.12877.pdf)".

-This repository will allow you to use distillation techniques on pretrained VisionTransformers.
-My motivation was to combine transfer learning of both a transformer and a state-of-the-art CNN in a way that makes more sense than just, say, an ensemble.
+This repository will allow you to use distillation techniques with vision transformers in PyTorch.
+Most importantly, you can use pretrained models for either the teacher, the student, or even both.
+My motivation was to use transfer learning to decrease the amount of resources it takes to train an vision transformer.

 ### Quickstart